MinaAlmasi/ChatGPT-IGT/README.md

 <hr>

 ## About
-This repository contains all data and code for used for the exam investigation *Investigating ChatGPT’s Decision-Making with The Iowa Gambling Task* by Mina Almasi and Anton Drasbæk Schiønning.
+This repository contains all data and code for used for the exam project *Investigating ChatGPT’s Decision-Making with The Iowa Gambling Task* by Mina Almasi and Anton Drasbæk Schiønning.

 ## Project Overview
 ### General Overview